micropython/micropython/docs/library/machine.rst

    Resets the device in a manner similar to pushing the external RESET button.

+.. function:: soft_reset()

+   Performs a soft reset of the interpreter, deleting all Python objects and resetting the Python heap.
+It tries to retain the method by which the user is connected to the MicroPython REPL (eg serial, USB, Wifi).

 .. function:: reset_cause()

    Get the reset cause.
 See :ref:`constants <machine_constants>` for the possible return values.